thcolin/sensorr/README.md

 ## Configuration

-When you edit manually your `config.json`, you need to restart `sensorr-sensorr-api-1` container to apply your changes
+When you edit manually your `config.json`, you need to restart `sensorr-api` container to apply your changes

 ```sh
 docker container restart sensorr-api